 Banana + Butternut Squash

 This is one of my favorites.
 Maddie used to eat this almost daily out of a bowl.
 I simply buy a steam bag of butternut squash and microwave it, blend it with a couple bananas and add cinnamon and that’s it!
 The banana flavor perfectly overpowers the squash and the cinnamon is a nice treat as well.

 This one is so awesome and filling!
 Maddie doesn’t really like avocados by themselves so I love sneaking them into smoothies and they make the texture super smooth as well.
-I add one whole avocado, one banana, a bowl of frozen berries (Walmart has giant bags of berry blends), a little bit of chopped spinach or kale (whatever I have on hand).
-This makes about 3 big pouches and Maddie LOVES it.
+I add half an avocado, one banana, frozen berries (Walmart has giant bags of berry blends), and a little bit of chopped spinach or kale (whatever I have on hand).
 They might turn a brownish color because of the avocado but that’s normal.
+You can add some lemon juice to help with that if you want.